goub0000/housing-mlops-deployment/README.md

 python app.py
 ```

+When you run the application for the first time, it will:
+1. Check if a trained model exists
+2. If not, automatically train a new model using the Housing.csv dataset
+3. Save the model for future use
+4. Start the Gradio web server (typically at http://127.0.0.1:7860/)

-This will start a local Gradio server, typically at http://127.0.0.1:7860/.
-Open this URL in your web browser to access the application.
+Open the provided URL in your web browser to access the application.

 ## How to Use the App